RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.markdown

 # Cortex AI: Multi-Model Insights Hub

-Cortex AI: Multi-Model Insights Hub is an advanced platform that leverages cutting-edge AI to empower your research, analysis, and data exploration.
+Cortex AI: Multi-Model Insights Hub is an advanced platform that leverages cutting-edge AI to empower your research, and analysis.
 By integrating multiple Large Language Models (LLMs) with a sophisticated Retrieve-and-Generate (RAG) system, Cortex AI Hub enables you to extract insights from documents and data with ease and precision.

 Deployed on **Streamlit Cloud**, this platform offers an intuitive interface for interactive document analysis, dynamic data exploration, and multi-model comparisons—all in one place.